-As early as possible, get your child into the habit of washing her hands often and thoroughly.
+As early as possible, get your child into the habit of washing their hands often and thoroughly.
 All day long, your child is exposed to bacteria and viruses—when touching a playmate, sharing toys, or petting the cat.
-Once her hands pick up these germs, she can quickly infect herself by:
+Once their hands pick up these

 The whole process can happen in seconds, and cause an infection that can last for days, weeks, or even longer.

 Hand washing can stop the spread of infection.
-The key is to encourage your child to wash her hands throughout the day.
-For example, help her or remind her to wash her hands:
+The key is to encourage your child to wash their hands throughout the day.
+For example, help or remind them to wash their hands:

 So what does a thorough hand washing involve?
 The Centers for Disease Control and Prevention (CDC) recommends the following steps:

-- Rub the hands vigorously together.
+Rub hands vigorously together.
 Scrub every surface completely.

-- Keep rubbing and scrubbing for 10 to 15 seconds to effectively remove the germs.
+Keep rubbing and scrubbing for 20 seconds to effectively remove the germs.

 Drugstore shelves are full of trendy antibacterial soaps, but studies have shown that these antibacterial products are no better at washing away dirt and germs than regular soap.
 Some infectious disease experts have even suggested that by using antibacterial soaps, you may actually kill off normal bacteria and increase the chances that resistant bacteria may grow.

-Keep in mind that although 10 to 15 seconds of hand washing sounds like an instant, it is much longer than you think.
+Keep in mind that although 20 seconds of hand washing sounds like an instant, it is much longer than you think.
 Time yourself the next time you wash your hands.
-Watch your child while she’s washing her hands to make sure she’s developing good hygiene behaviors.
-Pick a song that lasts for 15 seconds and sing it while you wash.
-Encourage your child to wash her hands not only at home, but also at school, at friends’ homes, and everywhere else.
-It’s an important habit for her to get into, and hopefully one that’s hard to break!
+Watch your child while they're washing their hands to make sure they are developing good hygiene behaviors.
+Pick a song that lasts for 20 seconds and sing it while you wash.
+Encourage your child to wash their hands not only at home, but also at school, at friends’ homes and everywhere else.
+It’s an important habit to get into, and hopefully one that’s hard to break.